absrtc/old-discord-ui/README.md

 # ⚠️ THIS IS NOT THE ACTUAL OLD DISCORD UI, RATHER A SIMILAR REPRESENTATION. ⚠️
+## ✨ If this helped you, please consider giving a Star! ✨

 # Old Discord UI
 basically, this is a somewhat representation of the old discord UI.